bynil/MessageJudge/README.md

 ![condition group](https://user-images.githubusercontent.com/3390634/27030061-64afd7ca-4f9d-11e7-8b2f-9a99b77459dd.png)

 # Notice
-I can't release this app on App Store because iOS 11 and Xcode 9 is still in beta.
-So this repository is for fun and learning.
-Any API or documentation about the filter extension may be changed or broken before beta testing over.

 Message filter extension can't access the systemwide general pasteboard.

 If the sender is in your contacts or you have responded to a sender three or more times, messages from this sender will no longer be sent to the extension.